fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 Following the motivation above, the first goal this RFC is to **simplify writing and reading lints**.

 The second part of the motivation is Clippy's dependence on unstable compiler-internal data structures.
 Clippy lints are currently written against the compiler's AST / HIR which means that even small changes in these data structures might break a lot of lints.
-The second goal of this RFC is to **make lints independant of the compiler's AST / HIR data structures**.
+The second goal of this RFC is to **make lints independent of the compiler's AST / HIR data structures**.

 # Approach

 A lot of complexity in writing lints currently seems to come from having to manually implement the matching logic (see code samples above).
-It's an imparative style that describes *how* to match a syntax tree node instead of specifying *what* should be matched against declaratively.
+It's an imperative style that describes *how* to match a syntax tree node instead of specifying *what* should be matched against declaratively.
 In other areas, it's common to use declarative patterns to describe desired information and let the implementation do the actual matching.
 A well-known example of this approach are [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 Instead of writing code that detects certain character sequences, one can describe a search pattern using a domain-specific language and search for matches using that pattern.
 The advantage of using a declarative domain-specific language is that its limited domain (e.g. matching character sequences in the case of regular expressions) allows to express entities in that domain in a very natural and expressive way.

 While regular expressions are very useful when searching for patterns in flat character sequences, they cannot easily be applied to hierarchical data structures like syntax trees.
 This RFC therefore proposes a pattern matching system that is inspired by regular expressions and designed for hierarchical syntax trees.